FrancescoSaverioZuppichini/my-spaces/README.md

 My Spaces allows you to quickly self-host almost any [hugging face space](https://huggingface.co/spaces) wherever you want!

 Under the hood we are using docker and [nvidia pytorch containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch)

+Since hugging face doesn't distribute the docker image used in their spaces, a lot of spaces won't work due to broken links or stuff like that.

+This project aims to provide transparent and real open machine learning demo to the people.

 ## Getting Started

 You can also install the latest version on GitHub